 When you’re in a University, even that annoying pop-up quiz that the professor gave once when you were absent could do well to drop your grade by a few points (thanks to hard luck).

 Welcome to the world of zero excuses, zero absences, and no second chances.
 That’s life.
 That’s the University!

-Thinking about a student’s situation like this, I can well imagine the amount of stress and pressure before a university-level exam.
-The last thing you want to do is fail or drop a course and waste a full-fledged six months of study as well as the parent’s hard-earned money.
+Thinking about a student’s situation like this, I can well imagine the amount of exam stress and pressure before a university-level exam.
+The last thing you want to do is fail or drop a course and waste a full-fledged six months or a year of study as well as the parent’s hard-earned money.

-To ensure these not to happen while your exam is up & going, you must be well-focused & stress-free.
+To ensure these do not happen while your exam is up & going, you must be well-focused & stress-free.
 Stress chews not just your grades but your physical & mental health too.

 The best way to naturally reduce the amount of stress experienced before an exam is simply by preparing for it.
 The formula is simple: